Function of m and Q Values (FDS)

 Download PDF

-This tech note defines the function of the m and Q values when creating a fatigue damage spectrum (FDS) and using the FDS for test profile generation and test acceleration.
+This technical note defines the function of the m and Q values when creating a fatigue damage spectrum (FDS) in the VibrationVIEW or ObserVIEW software programs and accelerating an FDS-correlated random test profile.

 Question